disco-stu/pg_rage_terminator/README.md

 Background worker able to kill random connections based on a configurable chance.
 It's based on Michael Paquier's background worker 'kill_idle'.

-Rage backend scan is done using pg_stat_activity.
+The rage backend scan is done using pg_stat_activity.

 ## Compatible PostgreSQL versions

-This worker is compatible with PostgreSQL 9.3 and newer versions.
+This worker is compatible with PostgreSQL 9.4 and newer versions.

 ## Installation

-Installation of pg_rage_terminator is done using the following commands:
+The installation of pg_rage_terminator is done using the following commands:

     USE_PGXS=1 make
     sudo make install